mvk-team42/Veracitor/README.md

 The celery worker daemon processes tasks sent out from the web part of the application.

+By default the celeryd saves the results in a mongodb called `celery_db`, in a collection called `veracitor_taskmeta_collection`.
+This collection may need to be cleared after a while, see Issue #23 (unless the celery beat is functioning).

 ##### Flask dev webserver

 Use `python start_webserver.py` to start the dev webserver from the Veracitor folder.